ebertek/bjornify/README.md

 ## 🚀 Usage examples

+### 💬 Text commands

 - 🎶 `!add Souvlaki Space Station` — Add the first track that matches your query
 - 🧩 `!add track:Anti-Hero album:Midnights artist:Taylor Swift year:2022` — Add a track using detailed filters
 - ⏭️ `!next` — Skip to the next track
 - ⏸️ `!pause` — Pause playback

-You can also use slash commands — these will only be visible to you.
+### 🧵 Slash commands

+These are visible only to you and provide autocomplete support:

 - 🔍 `/add` — Search for tracks and add the selected one to the queue
 - ⏭️ `/next` — Skip to the next track